Pete Bellotte

-Peter John Bellotte (born 28 August 1943) is an English songwriter, record producer and author most noted for his work in the 1970s with Giorgio Moroder and Donna Summer.
+Peter John Bellotte (born 28 August 1943) is a British songwriter and record producer most noted for his work in the 1970s with Giorgio Moroder and Donna Summer.

 Life and career

-Bellotte was born in Barnet, Hertfordshire which is now part of North London.
-He learned guitar in his early teens, and joined a local group the Linda Laine and the Sinners as a guitarist, becoming a professional in 1962.
+Bellotte was born in Barnet, Hertfordshire, which is now part of North London.
+He learned guitar in his early teens, and joined a local group, Linda Laine and the Sinners, as a guitarist, becoming a professional in 1962.
 They toured all over the UK for two years and in the early 1960s toured in Germany.
-In Hamburg they encountered another English band, Bluesology, and Bellotte became friends with their keyboard player, Reg Dwight who changed his name later to Elton John.
-Linda Laine and the Sinners released several singles in the UK on EMI all recorded at Abbey Road Studios in the early and mid-1960s, including "I Can't Stand It" (1963), the B-side of which, "If You Leave Me Now", was written by Bellotte.
+In Hamburg, they encountered another English band, Bluesology, and Bellotte became friends with their keyboard player, Reg Dwight, who later changed his name to Elton John.
+Linda Laine and the Sinners released several singles in the UK on EMI, all recorded at Abbey Road Studios in the early and mid-1960s, including "I Can't Stand It" (1963), the B-side of which, "If You Leave Me Now", was written by Bellotte.

 Bellotte had become fluent in German, and wanted to become involved in record production.
 He moved to Munich and became an assistant to Italian musician Giorgio Moroder, who was also performing in Germany as a pop singer, Giorgio.
-In 1971, Bellotte wrote the lyrics for Moroder's song, "Son of my Father", which became a number 1 hit in UK for Chicory Tip."
-Moroder and Bellotte began to work with American singer Donna Summer who had married an Austrian actor and lived in Germany, and they wrote and produced several hits in Europe for her.
-Then they wrote and produced her international breakthrough hit, "Love to Love You Baby" in 1975.
+In 1971, Bellotte wrote the lyrics for Moroder's song "Son of My Father", which became a number-1 hit in UK for Chicory Tip.
+Moroder and Bellotte began to work with American singer Donna Summer, who had married an Austrian actor and lived in Germany, and they wrote and produced several hits in Europe for her.
+Then they wrote and produced her international breakthrough hit, "Love to Love You Baby", in 1975.

 Bellotte and Moroder produced Donna Summer's material through the 1970s and early 1980s, including the international hits "I Feel Love" (written by Bellotte, Moroder, and Summer, 1977); and "Hot Stuff" (written by Bellotte with Harold Faltermeyer and Keith Forsey, 1979).
-According to Steve Kurutz at Allmusic, "the heavily orchestrated, throbbing hit singles produced by Bellotte were the virtual blueprint for disco music".
+According to Steve Kurutz at AllMusic, "the heavily orchestrated, throbbing hit singles produced by Bellotte were the virtual blueprint for disco music".
 Several of Bellotte's songs with Summer have been recorded by other artists, or have been sampled.
 His song "Hot Stuff" is in Billboard's All-Time Top 100 Songs and was placed 32nd in Rolling Stone magazine's Best Summer Songs of All Time list.